Sunnydown School

-Sunnydown School is a special boarding secondary school situated in the town of Caterham in Surrey, England.
-Founded in 1949, it is the second oldest special school in Surrey.
-The school educates students aged 11 to 16.
+Sunnydown School is a special secondary school situated in the town of Caterham in Surrey, England.
+Founded in 1949, it is the second-oldest special school in Surrey.
+The school educates students aged 11 to 18.

 Organisation

 The school is classed as a community special school and has an average intake of 20 students annually.
 It is located in the civil parish of Caterham on the Hill and right next to de Stafford School.
 It also touches the southwestern part of the London Borough of Croydon.

-The school acts as a stepping stone from primary education onto further education colleges.
+The school acts as a stepping stone from primary education to further education colleges.
 Students at Sunnydown take 8 GCSE exams along with the ASDAN bronze award in Year 10 onwards and The Duke of Edinburgh's Award.
 Pupils at the school follow a set of guidelines set by the staff in order to develop their independence and also prepare them for higher education and potential employment.
-The school teaches pupils about 'British Values' and link this into the curriculum.
-Around half of the students at the school attend the boarding side of the school.
-Students are encouraged to try what there is on offer and also maintain punctuality.
+Around half of the students at the school attended the boarding side of the school before boarding ended in 2021.